Martin Hewitt (police officer): Police career

-Hewitt moved to the police, joining Kent Police in 1993 and transferring to the Metropolitan Police in 2005.
-He was awarded the Queen's Police Medal in 2014.
+After leaving the army, Hewitt joined Kent Police in 1993, and served in uniform and as a detective.
+In 2005, he transferred to the Metropolitan Police as a detective chief superintendent.
+In the 2014 Queen's Birthday Honours, he was awarded the Queen's Police Medal (QPM) for his service as a deputy assistant commissioner in the Met.

 He was the Metropolitan Police's Assistant Commissioner (Professionalism) until April 2016, when he became Assistant Commissioner (Territorial Policing).
 That role was renamed Assistant Commissioner Frontline Policing in 2018, and he held it until the end of that year.

 He had been deputy chair of the National Police Chiefs' Council (NPCC) since 2015.
 He took up his role as chair of the NPCC in April 2019, succeeding Sara Thornton, and with Mark Simmons succeeding him as Assistant Commissioner Frontline Policing.
 He has also led national-level police responses to kidnap and adult sexual offences.
 His first interview, in January 2020, as head of the NPCC lays out his approach.
 During the COVID-19 pandemic, he spoke as part of the government's team for daily briefings.

-Personal life

-Hewitt is divorced, with four children.
+Hewitt was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to policing.

+Border Security Commander

+On 15 September 2024, Hewitt was appointed as the UK's first Border Security Commander.